battlesnake/dragons-of-mugloar/README.md

 	./mugcli

-To collect training data for the AI player:
+To collect training data for the AI player, using 20 workers:

-	./mugcollect training.csv
+	./mugcollect -o training.csv -p 20

 To train the artificial intelligence using the previously-collected data: